-Let’s start with the basics: social media is an important part of your marketing as a professional wedding photographer, and incorporating a little bit of money towards your wedding photography advertising efforts on Facebook could really help you grow.
+Let’s start with the basics: social media is an important part of your marketing as a professional wedding photographer.
+Incorporating a little bit of money toward your wedding photography advertising efforts on Facebook can help you grow.
 What are you hoping to achieve with your boosting on Facebook?
-Perhaps you are looking to get in front of new clients, or you might be interested in re-engaging old clients?
+Perhaps you are looking to get in front of new clients, or you might be interested in re-engaging old clients.
 Are you looking to book new weddings, or perhaps run a portrait special in your local area?
 Making a plan for your Facebook boost post is the starting point to ensuring you will succeed.

 2. Create a Custom Audience

-Mistake #1 many photographers make when boosting a post on Facebook is to not set up a Custom Audience.
+Another mistake many photographers make when boosting a post on Facebook is to not set up a Custom Audience.
 Facebook gives you amazing insights and tools to target EXACTLY who you want and, in turn, not target people you don’t want.
 Why is this valuable?
-Well, for starters, the better your targeting, the better your ad will be received.
+Well, for starters, the better your targeting is, the better your ad will be received.
 The better it is received, the cheaper it will be for you.
 And, most importantly, the better it is received, the more value you will get from it.

 You might not know this, but Facebook charges you less for a boost (or ad) that gets better engagement.
 But when you think about it, it makes sense.
-Facebook is all about making sure that their users have as good of an experience as possible.
-But, they also have to make money, and they do that through boosting and advertisements.
-Thus, in order maximize happiness and profit, they reward advertisers who present highly engaging boosts and ads by charging them less.
-So not only is it in your best interest to create an ad that performs well, but your budget will thank you as well!
+Facebook is all about making sure their users have as good of an experience as possible.
+But, they also have to make money.
+So, they do that through boosting and advertisements.
+To maximize happiness and profit, they reward advertisers who present highly engaging boosts and ads by charging them less.
+So not only is it in your best interest to create an ad that performs well, but your budget will thank you as well.

 Understanding who your ideal clients are will give you the chance to share applicable content, which will help you put the right message in front of the right people at the right time.
 Are your couples in their 30’s and all from your region?
 Or perhaps you attract young couples just graduating from college.
 This is a Facebook boost post tip that will help you be more precise and specific.
-The more precise and specific you are, the better your boost will do, and less you will spend!
+The more precise and specific you are, the better your boost will do, and less you will spend.

-As you set up your boosted posts, decide what your goal is for each particular post.
-You may want to reach users that are engaged and looking for a wedding photographer, or maybe you want to reach couples that are just in a relationship and not necessarily thinking about getting married yet.
+As you set up your boosted posts, decide what your goal is for each post.
+You may want to reach users who are engaged and looking for a wedding photographer.
+Or, maybe you want to reach couples who are just in a relationship and not thinking about getting married yet.
 As we’ve mentioned, Facebook allows you to use specifications such as age, gender, location, language, and relationship status to reach your target clients.
-Take something that you know about your clients that is similar for most of them.
+Take something you know about your clients that is similar for most of them.
 For example, if most of your couples come from a certain location or area, refine your boost to that location.

 4. Share Compelling Content

-Once you have chosen the specifics for your target market, you can then decide what type of content you will share with them.
+Once you choose the specifics for your target market, you can decide what type of content you will share with them.
 The benefit of limiting the recipients of the boosted post is you can share content specifically for that group of people.
-If you have content that you want to share but it may not be the best for a custom audience you have already set up, consider creating a new custom audience to see if it gains more traction!
-For example, if you typically target women because they are the ones that reach out to you about booking but you have a great blog post on “10 Ways Guys can Prep for an Engagement Shoot,” try targeting men on with that post to see if it performs better than other boosted posts.
+If you have content you want to share but it may not be the best for a custom audience you have already set up, consider creating a new custom audience to see if it gains more traction.
+For example, if you typically target women because they are the ones who reach out to you about booking but you have a great blog post on “10 Ways Guys can Prep for an Engagement Shoot,” try targeting men on with that post to see if it performs better than other boosted posts.

 5. Learn The Benefits of Boosting

-Since Facebook gives you the option to choose throughout the boosting process, you can decide whether you want to boost your posts per day or per campaign (one or more days) – keep in mind that the longer you set a campaign, the less traction it may get over time, costing you more money than if you were to boost for one or two days.
-As you are creating your boosted post, Facebook will tell you what your estimated reach is, informing you of who your content will be visible to.
+Since Facebook gives you the option to choose throughout the boosting process, you can decide whether you want to boost your posts per day or per campaign (one or more days).
+Keep in mind the longer you set a campaign, the less traction it may get over time.
+This could cost you more money than if you were to boost for 1 or 2 days.
+As you create your boosted post, Facebook will tell you what your estimated reach is, informing you of who your content will be visible to.
 Once you choose how much you want to spend, you can see how many people will access your boosted post.
 The more you know about your target audience, the more cost-effective your boosts will be.
-And keep track of it!
-Don’t forget about an ongoing boost, only to find next month that you have a large bill from Facebook!
+And keep track of it.
+Don’t forget about an ongoing boost, only to find next month that you have a large bill from Facebook.

 6. Test Your Facebook Boosting Process

-By taking advantage of a Facebook boost post, you are adding an additional way that you can grow your business through social media.
-To learn more ways to use Facebook to grow your business, download our Facebook for the Wedding Photographer Guide!
+With these Facebook boost post tips, you can add an additional way to grow your business through social media.
+To learn more ways to use Facebook for your photography business, download our Facebook for the Wedding Photographer Guide!
 Click the banner below to grab your copy today.